blmoore/blog/_posts/2014-08-26-scottish_independence.md

 <img class="imgright" src="{{ site.baseurl }}/img/indyref_YesBiasPollsters_tiny.png" />
 </a>

 Caveats here are that different polls have used different question sets, methods etc. so this isn't evidence for anything underhanded _per se_.
-We can look at the same thing per pollster, i.e. it seems reasonable to expect that while newspapers and the SNP might have reasons to publish polls in their favour, people conducting the polls should generally be more or less indifferently.
+We can look at the same thing per pollster, i.e. it seems reasonable to expect that while newspapers and the SNP might have reasons to publish polls in their favour, people conducting the polls should generally be more or less indifferent.

 The results again are hampered by a small number of datapoints per pollster, but  the pollster [Panelbase](https://www.panelbase.net/index.aspx) emerges as one providing significantly yes-skewed poll results (p < 6 &times; 10<sup>-6</sup>).
 Interestingly they may be the only pollster here to have a [rewards system](https://www.panelbase.net/rewards.aspx) inplace.
 The only other significantly non-zero biased results come again from TNS BMRB, who published most of their own polls in the above graph.